dward2/BME547/Resources/virtual_machines.md

 ## Setting up your Virtual Machine
 Duke OIT has allocated each student access to one virtual machine.
-If you are already using your virtual machine for another class or project, would prefer not to use that machine for this class, please let an instructor know and a request for a second virtual machine can be made.
+If you are already using your virtual machine for another class or project, and would prefer not to use that machine for this class, please let an instructor know and a request for a second virtual machine can be made.

 * Visit https://vcm.duke.edu/ and log in to the Virtual Computing Manager (VCM) using your NetID.
-* Click on "Reserve a VM"
+* Click on "Reserve a VM".
 * Select the type of VM you would like.
 We will be demonstrating the use of a Linux (Ubuntu) VM in class.
 It is possible to use Windows 10 to host your server, if you prefer, but does require some additional set-up.